Garage Door Opener Types: Find the Perfect One

 Belt may wear over time (rare with quality models)

-Belt drive openers are perfect for homes with bedrooms or living spaces above the garage.
+Belt drive openers are perfect for homes with bedrooms or live spaces above the garage.

 Key Features